Composite Tooth Repair & Cosmetic Dental Bonding in Ealing

 Composite dental bonding can be used for just a small fix of a single tooth or more extensively on several teeth that show the most when you smile, like a mini smile makeover.

-SSS clinic in London, with convenient location in west Ealing is proud to offer these services in the hands of our extremely capable and experienced dental surgeon.
+SSS clinic in London, with a convenient location in West Ealing, is proud to offer these services in the hands of our extremely capable and experienced dental surgeon.

 Cosmetic Full build ups/Bondings for Your Perfect Smile

 Composite Bonding involves taking accurate impressions and jaw registrations of your teeth – having them send send off to a high-end laboratory for a ‘wax-up’ of the perceived end result.

 Using this wax-up, we would then sculpt and create tooth-matched ‘infill’s’ to cover the insufficiencies until the gaps are closed.
 This option represents the quickest and most cost effective mode of alterations that could work for majority of our patients who do not wish to have their natural teeth touched at all.

 Bonding is used for a variety of cosmetic dental procedures including: